 What we don’t: Not particularly fast, especially compared to the more high-end Vectiv offerings.

 The North Face hasn’t always been much of a player in trail running, but that all changed with the release of their Vectiv lineup.
-Revamped last year, the Vectiv collection now includes a gaggle of hiking and trail running offerings with a signature rockered sole and moderate-to-maximum midsole cushioning.
-The Enduris 3 here is the daily trainer, providing runners a plush underfoot feel (you get 31mm of cushion in the heel) and responsive ride that’s forgiving enough to go all day.
-Tack on an airy mesh upper, full rubber outsole, accommodating fit, and increased stability via the new Vectiv 2.0 midsole, and the updated Enduris is one of our favorite all-rounder trail shoes this year.
+The growing collection now includes a gaggle of hiking and trail running offerings with a signature rockered sole and moderate-to-maximum midsole cushioning.
+The Enduris 3 here is the daily trainer, providing runners a plush underfoot feel (you get 31mm of cushion in the heel) and a responsive ride that’s forgiving enough to go all day.
+Tack on an airy mesh upper, full rubber outsole, accommodating fit, and increased stability via the Vectiv 2.0 midsole, and the latest Enduris stands out as one of our favorite all-rounders this year.

-We don’t blame you if the top-shelf Vectiv Pro or Sky grab your attention over the Enduris, with flashy selling points like carbon-fiber plates, sky-high price tags, and a number of notable podiums to their names.
-For experienced runners, these are great race-day shoes that offer an excellent combination of speed and stability.
-But the affordable Enduris is the indisputable daily driver, with a much more forgiving feel and fit for most feet.
-What’s more, you can even push it off-trail thanks to the tacky SurfaceCtrl rubber—the Enduris was the only shoe that fit our swollen feet during the latter half of the North Cascades High Route, and it got the job done on snowy, rocky, and loose terrain.
-All told, for a more cushioned alternative to an everyday shoe like the Sense Ride 5, the Enduris 3 is well-deserving of a closer look.
+We don’t blame you if the higher-end Vectiv Sky grabs your attention over the Enduris, with flashy selling points like a carbon-fiber plate and a number of notable podiums to its name.
+For experienced runners, this is a great race-day shoe that offers an excellent combination of speed and stability.
+But the more affordable Enduris is the indisputable daily driver, with a much more forgiving feel and fit for most feet.
+What’s more, you can even push it off-trail thanks to the tacky SurfaceCtrl rubber—the Enduris was the only shoe that fit our swollen feet during the latter half of the North Cascades High Route and got the job done on snowy, rocky, and loose terrain.
+All told, for a more cushioned alternative to an everyday shoe like the Sense Ride 5 above, the Enduris 3 is well deserving of a closer look.

 See the Men's TNF Vectiv Enduris 3 See the Women's TNF Vectiv Enduris 3